spraakbanken/korp-frontend/doc/frontend_devel.md

 - `$scope.sentenceData`: The values of the structural attributes for current token / structure
 - `$scope.tokens`: All the tokens in the current sentence

-The component not an actual Angular.js component.
-It will be added to the interface by manually creating a new scope and using `$controller` to instantiate the controller and `$compile` to instantiate the template.
+*Note: The component not an actual Angular.js [component](https://docs.angularjs.org/guide/component).
+It will be added to the interface by manually creating a new scope and using `$controller` to instantiate the controller and `$compile` to instantiate the template.*

 #### Rendering attribute values in the statistics-view